functorz-tech/momen_doc/actions/actionflow/custom-code.md

 For example, to process phone number masking:

-First, configure the input parameter in the Actionflow.
+First, declare an input parameter named phone_number at the input node, which can be bound by all other nodes within the actionflow.
 This allows you to pass parameters into the Actionflow from the page.

 ![Configure Actionflow input](../../.gitbook/assets/2%20(2).jpeg)